-Wardrobe space - I gave away three garbage bags full of clothes at the beginning of this challenge so my life is much more zen and clutter free.
+I gave away three garbage bags full of clothes at the beginning of this challenge so my life is much more zen and clutter free.

-Ironing - gotta love clothes that don't need ironing!
+Gotta love clothes that don't need ironing!

-Time - saving time (and energy) on school mornings was a big factor in my decision to wear the same thing every day and it has absolutely lived up to my expectations.
+Saving time (and energy) on school mornings was a big factor in my decision to wear the same thing every day and it has absolutely lived up to my expectations.
 Mornings are much easier for me now with one less thing to worry about.